joostd/android-signingdemo/README.md

 ```

 In this case, 4 files are generated: the attestation certificate (crt0), two intermediates (crt1, crt2), and a root (crt3).
-The intermeidates are the ones to check, similar to revoked-crt.pem above.
+The intermediates are the ones to check, similar to revoked-crt.pem above.

 # Attestation